ntustison/ANTsXMouseBrainMapping/README.md

 ## Using the DevCCF Velocity Flow Model

 <details>
-<summary>Example:  warp every template to every other template</summary>
+<summary>Example:  Warp every template to every other template</summary>

 ```python
 import ants